Here’s how to connect with technology at Drake.

 Storage: As part of our campus Office365 subscription, students can now store up to 5 terabytes of data in OneDrive, Drake’s cloud storage solution.
 Log into OneDrive using your drake.edu email or connect via myDrake to store documents and share with others on campus or beyond.

 Wireless Network: Wireless Internet access is available in all buildings on campus and some outdoor areas.
-Connect to the DUStudent network and enter your Drake ID number and password when prompted.
-Information on connecting both Macs and PCs can be found in these wireless networking guides.
+Connect to the eduroam network and enter your Drake email address and password when prompted.
+Learn more at Connecting to the eduroam Wireless Network (How-to).